bigprof-software/appgini-docs/pages/configure-google-maps-api-key.md

 # How to obtain a Google Maps API key?

 > **TLDR;** To enable [Google Maps support](application-features/input-types.md#google-map) in your AppGini apps, you need to enable Maps Embed API and Maps
 > Static API in your Google Cloud console, create an API key and copy it to AppGini.
+You should also
+> [restrict the key](https://developers.google.com/maps/documentation/javascript/get-api-key#restrict_key) to your server IP/domain to avoid abuse.

 Obtaining a Google API key can be quite challenging due to the complex, ever-changing interface of Google Cloud console.
 So, we are listing the specific steps in detail to get you started quickly.